-The work with responsible investments and ESG is of the essence, since it supports the goal of safeguarding the interests of our members as well as possible and securing a good return, while considering risks and while shouldering PenSam's responsibility to society as an investor.
-It is thus a condition for the work with ESG that this work supports achieving a satisfactory return.
+The work with responsible investments and ESG1 is of the essence, since it supports the goal of safe-guarding the interests of our members as well as possible and securing a good return, while taking into account risks and while shouldering PenSam's responsibility to society as an investor.
 PenSam focuses on ensuring that our investment portfolio is robust given the effect of development of sustainability and responsibility on investments.